AC/DC Live

-AC/DC Live is the second live album by Australian hard rock band AC/DC, released on 27 October 1992.
+AC/DC Live is the second live album by Australian hard rock band AC/DC, released in October 1992.
 Two versions were released, one containing a single CD, with the second version being a double album on LP and CD known as AC/DC Live: 2 CD Collector's Edition.
 A feature-length live video, AC/DC: Live at Donington, was released concurrently.
 The double album AC/DC Live: 2 CD Collector's Edition was released a month after the single-disc version, in a slipcased two-disc "book" (similar in shape to old CD longboxes) and containing an AC/DC dollar note known as "Angus Bucks".
 Both editions of the album were re-released in 2003 as part of the AC/DC Remasters series.

 Reception

 Barry Weber of AllMusic writes: "All too often, a live album is a cheaply made, rushed recording that only serves as a testament to a band's decline.
 AC/DC Live, however, shows what makes this band different from their peers - here they are still entirely capable of pulling off a great live show.
-This ranks among the best live metal albums of the '90s."
+This ranks among the best live Rock 'N' Roll albums of the '90s."
 Classic Rock wrote that "Live is a triumphant refutation to anyone who still claims 'DC died with Bon.
 Jonno [Brian Johnson] is in fine voice and good humour throughout, and the live setting gives Angus space to stretch out a bit."